 By copying a code snippet in your CMS, you have the ability to track website visitors (even anonymous visitors), giving reps better insight into how a prospect is using their company’s website by showing all pages visited and actions taken.
 Another tracking feature is Prospects, which shows which companies visit and the pages they visit—more sales intelligence for prospecting reps.
 These features are not found in Insightly.

-Email integrates with Gmail, G Suite, Outlook, and Outlook 365 with a few clicks.
+Email integrates with Gmail, Google Workspace, Outlook, and Outlook 365 with a few clicks.
 The Chrome extension pulls in company, contact, and deal data for contacts and displays this in a column within Gmail.
 You can add contacts easily from here when prompted with one click.
 You also have the ability to add previously created documents while composing an email for items such as templates and documents, which is a feature not found in Insightly’s email extension.

 Contact records are automatically synced any time you send emails, populating those conversation threads with a refresh of the browser.
 The Google Calendar sync lets you customize a meeting scheduler and provide that link in your email signature.

 For sales and service teams, the included live chat and chatbot features are a convenient way to field both customer and prospect calls.
 Both chat and chatbot are easy to configure, deploy, and manage from within the CRM.
 Anyone on your team (registered in the CRM) can be automatically routed chats using predefined rules such as first available, team member online, or using a predetermined schedule.